Kettlewell: Economy

 Historically Kettlewell's economy revolved around lead mining and farming.
 Farming was adversely affected by the 2001 foot-and-mouth outbreak.
 There are several farms which mostly rely on sheep farming.
 There is a small service economy serving village residents, tourists and walkers.
 Kettlewell is on the Dales Way and is a popular starting point for ascents of Great Whernside and Buckden Pike.
 Rights of way connect the village to Nidderdale and Arncliffe in Littondale.
 The three village pubs are on the Inn Way and the Racehorses Hotel, the Bluebell Inn and the King's Head all provide accommodation.
 In addition to the three inns, there are numerous guesthouses, holiday cottages and a village shop, a tasting deli, two cafés and a filling station with a mechanic's garage.
 There is a large YDNPA car park and the National Park Authority operates public conveniences adjacent to the main car park.

 The village has 17th and 18th century houses, including the vicarage.
-The church, St Mary's, as we see it today was rebuilt during the 19th century and stands on a site that dates back to 1120 when the (Norman) de Arches family established a church here.
+St Mary's Church, Kettlewell was rebuilt during the 19th century and stands on a site that dates back to 1120 when the (Norman) de Arches family established a church here.
 An example of 20th century architecture is the 1960s-built chapel at Scargill House, which is now a Christian conference centre.